 This is another post about a great event I was fortunate enough to be part of in late November last year.

 The Dementia North Wales event was truly inspirational as it gave a voice to people living with dementia.
-People with dementia were in the room contributing to the discussions and helping to design solutions, and people with dementia were the platform recounting their experiences, and detailing how their condition affected their lives, as well as describing their frustrations with the professionals who often failed to treat them in sympathetic ways.
+People with dementia were in the room contributing to the discussions and helping to design solutions, and people with dementia were on the platform recounting their experiences, and detailing how their condition affected their lives, as well as describing their frustrations with the professionals who often failed to treat them in sympathetic ways.

 And here’s the overview video I produced of the day, which I hope captures at least a little of the uplifting mood of the day